 There were no changes to the program objectives.
-For the sixth year the Community Development Program used a web-based application system through Zoom Grants, providing greater efficiency and transparency.
+The Community Development Program continues to use a web-based application system through Zoom Grants, providing greater efficiency and transparency.
 Additionally, all the rating and evaluating of projects in the RFP also used ZoomGrants, which was a more streamlined and efficient process.
+ZoomGrants will be replaced by a new contracting, application system in 4th quarter 2023.

 All programs are making formal efforts to improve accessibility to agencies which may encounter barriers to traditional funding applications due to cultural, capacity, transportation, and other challenges.

-King County prioritized spending other emergency and one-time state and federal fund sources that had shorter expenditure timelines than CDBG-CV funding.
-This impacted King County meeting associated CDBG-CV expenditure goals.
-In addition, the continuing pandemic created or worsened staffing shortages, increased barriers to providing face-to-face service, and changed community needs (such as converting congregate shelters to non-congregate shelters).
+King County continued to spend CDBG-CV funds in 2022.
+Ongoing affects from the pandemic created or worsened staffing shortages, increased barriers to providing face-to-face service, and changed community needs (such as converting congregate shelters to non-congregate shelters).
+As a result CDBG-CV funding has been slow to be spent.